 About Adam P. Kennedy

-Adam P. Kennedy is a writer/publisher.
-He was born in Rome, Italy.
-He grew up in New York City and London, England.
+Adam P. Kennedy is a writer and publisher.
+He was born in Rome, Italy and grew up in New York City and London, England.
 He attended Manhattan Country School and Riverdale Country School.
 He graduated from Antioch College with a double major in Soviet Studies and Journalism.

-Adam has traveled extensively through out Africa and Europe.
+Adam has traveled extensively through out Africa and Europe for over 50 years.

 He is the creator of the television shows Africa/U.S.A.: The Connection and The World Connection, “Edu-tainment” programs for teens that aired on network television and PBS.

 Signature Theatre Co. produced his autobiographical play Sleep Deprivation Chamber, co-authored with his mother, playwright Adrienne Kennedy and received an Obie Award for Best New American Play.